 If your goal is simply to collect rather than use & work with your crystals then your strategies will be a little different.
 Just be careful to not let it fall into the crystal-hoarding category.
-That’ll be a different blog post for another day. 😉
+That’ll be a different blog post for another day. 😉No form found

 So do you have any organizing or shopping tips for us?
 Please post them in the comments below.
 I kindly ask that we please refrain from promoting various crystal shops & links here at this time as there are way too many out there & that can get a little hairy as I’m sure you can understand.

 This is the EXACT eBook you need in order to navigate the gem shows, crystal shops & eBay, get the REAL thing & get what you pay for.
-Don’t get scammed or duped into buying FAKES!Click here now to download your free copy!
+Don’t get scammed or duped into buying FAKES!No form found